 Archive for October, 2011

 Douglas Starr, a local journalist, published an article in the November issue of Discover Magazine discussing the evolving field of fire science and the role it will play in wrongful conviction cases.
-Scientific study of fire scenes began in earnest during the 1970s, but …Read More
+Scientific study of fire scenes began in earnest during the 1970s, but it …Read More

 Dewey Bozella always dreamed of boxing professionally.
 As a teenager, he had boxed as an amateur before his arrest at age 18 for the murder of 92-year-old woman in Poughkeepsie, New York.
 His conviction primarily rested on the testimony of two criminals who repeatedly changed their stories.
-However, a fingerprint found at the scene …Read More
+However, a fingerprint found at the scene matched …Read More

 An Austin, Texas man walked free from prison today after serving 25 years for a crime that he didn’t commit.
 In 1986, Michael Morton was convicted for beating his wife to death after allegedly becoming enraged when she refused to have sex with him.
 Morton’s conviction rested on circumstantial evidence.

-DNA tests conducted this summer …Read More
+DNA tests conducted this summer on …Read More